juztamau5/retro3/support/doc/plugins/guide.md

 ### Other plugin examples

-You can take a look to "official" PeerTube plugins if you want to take inspiration from them: https://framagit.org/framasoft/peertube/official-plugins
+You can take a look to "official" retro3 plugins if you want to take inspiration from them: https://framagit.org/framasoft/retro3/official-plugins